nanoframework/nanoFramework.Device.Bluetooth/README.md

 By default the *ProtectionLevel* is **None** and the *IOCapabilities* is **NoInputNoOutput** so the pairing will use **Just Works** method if both ends are nanoFramework.

-The ProtectionLevel will be automaticlly updated depending on the requirements of any added Characteristics.
+The ProtectionLevel will be automatically updated depending on the requirements of any added Characteristics.
 This can be manually set to force a different level of protection.

 | *ProtectionLevel* | |